lix-project/lix-website/content/governance.md

 - Maintains project-wide policies, including this governance document
 - Represents Lix in cross-project/community spaces

+Core team members are individually empowered to make most decisions in the interest of project efficiency, however in the event of a disagreement consensus finding and a vote may be required.
+It is the goal of the project that as few decisions require this process as possible (i.e. to avoid bikeshedding).

 ### 2.1 Joining the Core team

 New members can be added via a core team vote.
 To be considered: